PM-Notes/Prince2/README.md

 ### 5 Step Process

 1. Capture
+- Analyse issue to see if it can be handled informally?
+If so note in Daily Log and resolve.
+- If the issue required a more formal approach, and Issue report should be raised and entered into the Issue Register.
   - Issue Report
   - Issue Register
   - Daily Log

 2. Assess
-Impact analysis on:
+The issue will be subject to an Impact Analysis to determine the impact on:
-- Project performance targets
+- Project performance targets (time, cost, qualty, scope)
-- Project Business Case
+- Project Business Case (especially the impact on benefits)
-- Project Risk Profile
+- Project Risk Profile (e.g the impact of the overall risk exposure of the project)
-  - Risk Profile > Issue Register > Issue Report
+  - Risk Profile > Issue Register (results entered into the Issue Register) > Issue Report

 3. Propose
+Once we understand the issue, we need to consider the most appropriate course of action:
+- There are often a number of options for consideration and each most be reviewed on its effect on:
 Suggested actions:
 - Effects on time, cost, risks.

 4. Decide
-- Most appropriate course of action
+- Make a decision on the most appropriate course of action.

-5 .Implement
+- The PM might be able to do this, or may escalate to the Project Board.

+5. Implement
-- Amend plans/work packages
+- Amend the plans or work packages to take the necessary action
-- Create exception plan
+- Create exception plan (for approval by the Project Board)

 ### Roles and Responsibilities

-Corporate or Program Management
+Corporate or Program Management (Highest Level) Strategy for:
-Strategy for:
 - Change Control
 - Issue resolution
 - Configuration Management

-Senior User
-- Raises issues
-- Ensures decisions focus on integrity of complete solution
-- Requests for advice

-Senior Supplier
-- Raises issues
-- Ensures decisions focus on expected benefits
-- Requests for advice

 Executive
 - Determines:
   - Change authority
   - Change budget
-- Severity rating for issues
+- Setting the scale for Severity Rating for issues
-- Priority ratings for RFC and off-specification
+- Priority ratings for RFC and off-specifications
+- Respond to requests for advice (from the PM)
+- Make decisions on escalated issues, with particular focus on Continued Business Justification.

 Project Manager
 - Raises issues to Project Board
+- Manages Issue
-Manages Issue / change control procedure
+- Manage change control procedure

+Senior User
+- Raises concerns in forms of issues (safeguards the expected benefits)
+- Ensures decisions focus on integrity of complete solution
+- Respond to requests for advice (from the PM)

+Senior Supplier
+- Raises issues
+- Ensures decisions focus on expected benefits
+- RRespond to requests for advice (from the PM)

 Project Assurance
 - Advice examining and resolving issues (Issue register)